MBerkayHamurcu/VSCTeX/README.md

 You can find the official installation instructions for MacOS [here](https://github.com/git-lfs/git-lfs?tab=readme-ov-file#on-macos).

+### Bibliography management

+Make sure to set the library mode to BibLaTeX when using a bibliography management tool with this template

-### (Optional) JabRef
+#### (Optional) JabRef

 This is an optional tool for managing your bibliography.
-If you do not already have a preferred tool for this purpose, you can install JabRef from [here](https://www.jabref.org/#download).
-Make sure to set the (default) library mode to BibLaTeX when using the tool with this template.
+If you do not already have a preferred tool for this purpose, you can install JabRef from the official source [here](https://www.jabref.org/#download).